Billy-Dickson/Billy-Dickson.github.io/_drafts/2025-09-16-Installing-CoreDNS-on-Alpine.md

 Installing the QEMU tools to manage the Alpine Guest OS, if you're running it on a [Proxmox](https://www.proxmox.com) hypervisor.

-Edit the repositories and enable community
+Edit the repositor and enable community

 ```bash
 doas nano /etc/apk/repositories
 ```

-Install the qemu guest agen
+Install the qemu guest agent

 ```bash
 doas apk add qemu-guest-agent